Présocratiques

 Despite the predominance of his macrocosmic metaphysics in the surviving works and fragments, Empedocles did reason on the microcosmic and physical level.
 Different kinds of flesh seem to have been generated from different blends of the four elements (Graham 381).
 For human beings, perception and intelligence are keener in those whose elements are mixed more equally.
 Perception and intelligence, En fait, seem proportionate to one another—the more perceptive a being, the more intelligent the being (Graham 403).
 De plus, thought seems to be a function of blood circulation, and Empedocles identifies the area around the heart as the area for thought (F115).
 There may also be a connection here with his theory of respiration.
 Inhalation occurs when blood retreats from tubes (presumably in the nose) and air fills those tubes.
 Blood rushing back into the tubes forces the air out (F78).
 Perception itself seems to occur when certain “effluences” from the perceived thing flow through the medium (air or water, par exemple) and into the pores of the sense organs.
 One sense cannot sense the object of another sense because the size and nature of the pores will not allow it.
 Par exemple, the eyes seem to contain light or fire, and let in a certain amount of light.
 The ears, cependant, receive sound when the air outside moves and strikes the inner ear causing an echo (Graham 401).

 Sometimes Empedocles describes himself as a fugitive from the gods (F8), and sometimes as himself a god who speaks the truth: “When I come to other flourishing cities I am revered by them, men and women alike” (F120).
-And again, “But why do I urge these things, as if doing some great deed, if I am superior to mortal men who perish many times?”
+Et encore, “But why do I urge these things, as if doing some great deed, if I am superior to mortal men who perish many times?”
 (F121).
-At times, it seems he is a fallen god, and that humankind is for the most part fallen from divinity (F8).
+Par moments, it seems he is a fallen god, and that humankind is for the most part fallen from divinity (F8).
 He seems to have advocated some type of transmigration of souls (F124), with reincarnation being based upon the purity of one’s life (Graham 415).
 Whether or not dietary and spiritual purity will result in salvation or re-divination is unclear.
 It does seem, cependant, that physical and spiritual purity, and intellectual prowess brings us closest to divinity.
 After a “fast from wickedness” (F150), “they become prophets, singers of hymns, physicians, and leaders among men on earth; afterwards they blossom as gods foremost in honors” (F153).
 Through it all, Love and Strife dominate and dictate the cycles of being.

 8. The Atomists